DreamPurchaseZnz/Latex/Package: TikZ.md

 \usetikzlibrary{list of libraries}
 ```
 Examples for libraries are
+If there are some mistakes, that is, I donot know the key "blabla", this is possibly because the library about the key
+is not invoked.

 ```
  "arrows",              # for example use the arrow head type, >=stealth
  "Positioning"          # for example the syntax: right=4pt of node name, compared with